alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 - **yml**: with vars sections
 - **yml**: without vars sections - just to F your brain
 - **json**: why the F not.
-- Tower inventory files are their own thing and just ignore CLI defined inventory file sections, groups and relative directories like  **group_vars** or **host_vars**?
-F you gentle reader.
+- Tower inventory files are their own thing and just ignore CLI defined inventory file sections, groups and relative directories like  **group_vars** or **host_vars**.
+Why?
+F you again gentle reader.

 There is a magical variable **ansible_group_priority** and there don't appear to be any really clear examples.
 The default value is 1
 ```